mrAceT/nextcloud-S3-local-S3-migration/README.md

 3. **optionally** set $SET_MAINTENANCE to 0
 4. (have set/checked all the other variables..)

-Then the script 'localtos3.php' will look for entries in S3 and not in the database and vice versa **and remove them**.
+Then the script 'localtos3.php' will:
+- look for entries in S3 and not in the database and vice versa **and remove them**.
 This can happen sometimes upon removing an account, preview files might not get removed.. stuff like that..

+- check for canceled uploads
+Inspired upon [otherguy/nextcloud-cleanup](https://github.com/otherguy/nextcloud-cleanup/blob/main/clean.php).
+I have not had this problem, so can not test.. => check only!

+The script will do the "sanity check" when migrating also (we want a good and clean migrition, won't we? ;)

 ## S3 preview cleanup!
 There is some initial work in 'localtos3.php' for clearing and cleaning up previews.. that is a work in progress, use at your own risc!

+### local to S3 version history
+v0.32 more (size) info + added check for canceled uploads v0.31 first github release

 # I give to you, you..